 Fees range from $80-100, and are based on the client’s ability to pay, as well as sliding scale availability.
 Discounts may be offered to college and full-time graduate students.
-If you need a reduced rate, please ask me (Julie) about my current sliding scale spots.
-While all income levels cannot be guaranteed to be accommodated, Abundant Life seeks to do its best to make therapy as affordable as possible for all interested clients.
+If you need a reduced rate, please ask me about my current sliding scale spots.
+While all income levels cannot be guaranteed to be accommodated, I strive to make therapy as affordable as possible for all interested clients.

 Payment is due at the time of each session unless other arrangements have been made.
 Cash and check are accepted at this time.